robabrazado/adventofcode2024/README.md

 I love an emulator day!
 I had fun doing part 1.
 Now seeing part 2...I'm less enthused about an emulator day.
 I'll try brute force first and see how it goes.

+[Later] Mmm...brute force looks to be untenable.
+I'm doign a commit, though, just to commemorate the attempt.
+Plus it includes some refactoring of the part 1 code.
+Not that I'm going to need it; I'll have to approach part 2 way differently, I think.

 ## Day 18: RAM Run